HomeOnMars/projektoOmnijo/intrigmalkasxo/KomentoPriLaOmniCentro.md

   the new capital; Also, any potential fusion power plant would likely draw a lot of water as fuel, and the reservoirs created by the dams would be perfect for that.
-  (Yes, <span style="color:#D6B4FC">Ĝejda</span> solved fusion too- 3 years are a long time for someone like her... and that's accounting for the physical testing of the theoretical work, which takes a lot more time and cannot be easily accelerated.)
+  (Yes, <span style="color:#D6B4FC">Ĝejda</span> solved fusion too, at least on a theoretical level-
+  3 years is a long time for someone like her...
+  However, the physical testing for all that theoretical work would take a lot more time and could not be easily accelerated.)

   And all of this is just *the tip of the iceberg*.